gualask/termetrix/README.md

 # Termetrix

-**Minimal VS Code productivity extension for workspace awareness**
+**Minimal VS Code productivity extension for project awareness**

-Termetrix keeps a low-noise pulse on your workspace: disk usage, a quick directory breakdown, and a simple selection LOC counter — without heavy background watchers.
+Termetrix keeps a low-noise pulse on your project: disk usage, a quick directory breakdown, and a simple selection LOC counter — without heavy background watchers.

 ## Features

-### Workspace Size (Status Bar)
+### Project Size (Status Bar)
-- Shows workspace size in the status bar (`$(database)`)
+- Shows project size in the status bar (`$(database)`)
 - Shows a spinner while scanning and a warning icon if a scan was incomplete
 - Tooltip includes total size, top folders, scan duration, and warnings